jordimilla/zemoga/README.md

 # Improvements
+- Create an API manager to handle all requests (get,post,put...) and urls
 - UI: I have focused on the architecture part and not on the visual
-- Finish the unit tests I have done a few in each layer.
+- Finish unit tests.
+I have done some unit tests in each layer so you can see how the tests would look
 - Maybe use an object for Data and some mappers inside it to send to Domain
 - Use some kind of generic for all use cases